-What We Learned
+What We Learned from User Interviews

 This research led us to a counterintuitive design decision: Reel Reviews would only show negative reviews.
 No star ratings, no "recommend this place" buttons.
 Just honest, specific complaints about what went wrong.